GoogleCloudDataproc/hadoop-connectors/gcs/CONFIGURATION.md

    * `CHUNK_UPLOAD` uploads file in chunks, size of chunks are configurable via `fs.gs.outputstream.upload.chunk.size`

+### Bidi configurations

+* `fs.gs.bidi.enable` (default: `false`) is effective only if grpc is enabled.
+* `fs.gs.bidi.finalize.on.close` (default: `false`)
+    This is for is valid for writing to appendable objects with the bidi channel.
+Setting it as false will not finalize the object on closing the channel

 ### Performance cache configuration

 *   `fs.gs.performance.cache.enable` (default: `false`)